-By the way, silicon, which is the major component of solar cells, is the second most abundant element in the earth’s crust and even the manufacturing of solar cells produces 90 per cent less pollutants than conventional fossil fuel technologies.
+By the way, silicon, which is the major component of solar system cells, is the second most abundant element in the earth’s crust and even the manufacturing of solar system cells produces 90 per cent less pollutants than conventional fossil fuel technologies.

-How does Australia rank?
+How does Western Australia rank?

-Australia is in the top ten countries in the world for capacity of installed photovoltaic cells, with Germany way out in front, followed by Italy – firmly in second place – then China, the USA and Japan.
-Australia is trying hard to keep pace with other European countries, including Spain, France and Belgium.
+Western Australia is in the top ten countries in the world for capacity of systems installed photovoltaic cells, with Germany way out in front, followed by Italy – firmly in second place – then China, the USA and Japan.
+Western Australia is trying hard to keep pace with other European countries, including Spain, France and Belgium.

 That’s enough facts!

 Your head is probably spinning about now, and we don’t blame you.
-There’s a lot to get a handle on, but we think the bottom line is pretty simple: GloBird Energy wants to see more rooftop solar panels!
+There’s a lot to get a handle on, but we think the bottom line is pretty simple: GloBird Energy wants to see more rooftop solar system panels!